 A Quick Glance at Google’s New Streaming Dongle

-Google’s new launch is said to have a similar look to the Chromecast streaming adapter, but its functionality is more like a Roku or Fire TV stick.
+Google’s new launch is said to have a similar look to the Chromecast streaming App Development with adapter, but its functionality is more like a Roku or Fire TV stick.
 The new streaming device would be launched with a full-fledged TV interface and its own remote control.

 Just like any other streaming dongle, viewers will be able to install apps for streaming services like Netflix, HBO Now, and Disney+ from Google’s Play Store.
 What’s more, the streaming stick will be integrated with Google Assistant for voice control.
 Like other Android TV devices, it will allow users to cast content.
 Also, it is most likely to support Google’s Stadia cloud gaming service.

 There are chances that Google might get pushback from content companies.
 As opposed to apps, the new version of Android TV, which would be available on Google’s new streaming device, is said to feature an exciting and revamped user interface.
 The interface would highlight individual movies and TV shows, and not apps.
 Hence, more emphasis on individual titles.

 Google’s decision to release a new streaming device mainly stems from two factors-

 - Its aggressive effort to catch up and possibly beat Roku and Amazon in U.S. households and